Rethink What You Know About Creating a Data Lake for JSON

 Try Snowflake for free.
 Sign up and receive $400 dollars of free usage credits.
 You can create a sandbox or launch a production implementation from the same Snowflake account.

-Rethink what you’ve been told
+Rethink what you’ve been told about the data lake for JSON

 In order to gain insights from JSON or other machine data, Hadoop is not a prerequisite